 Use our Barcelona calculator or Madrid calculator to compare Spanish cities.

-Rent Comparison: Seville vs Barcelona in 2026
+Rent in 2026: Seville vs Barcelona

 | Expense | Seville | Barcelona |